 The same procedure was performed, only using a camera from the cell phone – for the experiment was used the iPhone 4 – to photograph the finger and see the color variations.
 These photos were taken using the application developed for this purpose.

-These findings will collaborate to make cardiac surgeries safer, by gathering more accurate data, by using technological resources rather than human analysis, which often has greater margins of error.See More: Samsung reduced its price by Rs 9,000 in two months
+These findings will collaborate to make cardiac surgeries safer, by gathering more accurate data, by using technological resources rather than human analysis, which often has greater margins of error.See More: Windows10’s New Update will end 32-year-old MS Paint

 This app is still a test and will be improved according to the findings, but indicates the potential contribution of the devices to the treatments.
 Smartphone engineers may not have imagined that their inventions would reach that level!